lafintiger/_AI-Horizon/docs/COMPREHENSIVE_PROJECT_SPECIFICATION.md

 ## 🏆 **QUALITY SCORING SYSTEM (MAJOR FEATURE)**

 ### How It Works
-The quality scoring system evaluates every document across four dimensions and provides real-time quality assessment in the web interface.
+The quality scoring system evaluates every document across four dimensions and provides real-time quality assessment in the web interface and visualization system.

 #### Scoring Algorithm
 ```python